 Nothing is far-fetched, but maintaining regular communication with customers through email, social media, or customer service can help you keep that trust.
 Customers need to have options to rely on your brand with straightforward, honest information and timely responses.

-For instance, a tech company that always issues product updates, resolves customer complaints quickly, and is always visible online will be considered reliable, and therefore, trust will be developed.
+For instance, a tech company that consistently issues product updates, resolves customer complaints promptly, and maintains a visible online presence will be considered reliable, and therefore, trust will be established.

 Fulfill Commitments